the-ahuja-lab/SynGlue/README.md

 ## Features

 - **Generative AI Models**: Leverage AI to design and optimize PROTACs and Multi-targeting Molecules.
+- **ALgorithm** : Fast Fragment Based TRIE data storage algorithm.
 - **Polypharmacology**: Classify molecules based on type and target mapping.
-- **Flexible API**: Easily integrate MetaboGlue into your workflows with a RESTful API powered by FastAPI.
+- **Flexible API**: Easily integrate SynGlue into your workflows with a RESTful API powered by FastAPI.
 - **Cheminformatics Support**: Tools for molecular representation, manipulation, and analysis powered by RDKit.
-- **Modular Design**: SynGlue is built with multiple modules to perform tasks like browsing, annotating, and mapping molecules.
+- **Modular Design**: SynGlue is built with multiple modules to perform tasks like browsing, computing , annotating, mapping  and molecules.

 ## Installation